Dennis Lawn Grubs Control Services

 Dennis Municipal Ordinances for Equipment Operation & Commercial Applicator Standards

 Dennis enforces strict ordinances for equipment operation and commercial applicator standards.
 Permitted hours are typically 7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, with Sunday restrictions (often no operation before 9:00 AM).
-Noise and decibel limits apply, especially in residential areas and on holidays.
-Commercial applicators must register with the Town Clerk, maintain 1M minimum liability insurance, and hold MDAR Category 36 certification.
-Safety protocols include traffic control, equipment calibration, and public notification (24-48 hours in advance).
-Environmental compliance covers material handling, vehicle maintenance, immediate cleanup, and waste disposal documentation.
-For work on municipal property, right-of-way permits and coordination with the Dennis Building Department are required.
-Dennis Building Department
+Noise and decibel limits apply, especially in residential areas and during holidays.
+Commercial applicators must register with the Town Clerk, maintain 1M general liability insurance, and verify MDAR Category 36 certification.
+Safety protocols include traffic control, equipment calibration, and public notification (24-48 hours).
+Environmental compliance covers material handling, vehicle maintenance, and immediate cleanup.
+For permitting and inspection:

 685 Route 134, South Dennis, MA 02660